intelligence38000/android-docs/src/pages/plugins/overview/offline.md

 ## Offline tile estimator

 An app can download multiple regions for offline use, but the total offline download is capped at a maximum tile count “ceiling” across all downloaded regions.
-The tile ceiling is set to 6,000 tiles by default but can be raised [for paid plans](https://www.mapbox.com/pricing/).
+The plugin set the tile ceiling to 6,000 tiles by default but can be raised [for paid plans](https://www.mapbox.com/pricing/).
 Use our [Tile Count Estimator](https://www.mapbox.com/labs/offline-estimator/) to calculate the number of tiles required for your offline use case.
-Six thousand tiles cover a region roughly the size of Greater London within the M25 at zoom levels 0–15 or the contiguous United States at zoom levels 0–9.
+Six thousand tiles cover a region roughly the size of Greater London within the `M25` at zoom levels 0–15 or the contiguous United States at zoom levels 0–9.
 The size of these tiles on disk will vary according to the selected style.